-Sadly Robertshaw no longer manufactures the 370 series.
+Sadly Robertshaw no longer manufactures the 370 series in all temperatures.
 The difference between the 370 Series and the 330 Series was the flange diameter.
 Necessity is the mother of invention so we designed an interface ring that allows you to size up your 330 and get the benefit of high flow.

 Fits Mopar, Some Ford, Lincoln, Mercury, AMC L6 Buick Nailhead